Concept | Statistics cards for fit curves and distributions#

 Curve fitting#

-Similarly, for the numerical columns, the Fit Curve card allows us to model the relationship between two variables, by using either an Isotonic curve, which uses a free-form linear model to fit the data, and is strictly non-decreasing or non-increasing
+Similarly, for the numerical columns, the Fit Curve card allows for modeling the relationship between two variables.
+It can use an Isotonic curve, which uses a free-form linear model to fit the data, and is strictly non-decreasing or non-increasing.

 ../../_images/isotonic-curve.png